 Prof Klaus Kellner

-He has been working at the North-West University since 1988, as lecturer, mentor, supervisor and researcher and has supervised and co-supervised many post-graduate studies.
-His fields of expertise include vegetation dynamics, land degradation and desertification, restoration/rehabilitation ecology, range condition assessment and the implementation of sustainable land management (SLM) practices in mainly the arid- and semi-arid lands.
-The impacts of climate, different land-use strategies, loss in biodiversity, vegetation regression and anthropogenic factors, are used to identify indicators for the construction of simulation models for long-term decision making.
-The effects of implementing restoration/rehabilitation strategies, especially after the impact of ecosystem disturbances and factors leading to land degradation ((e.g. bush encroachment (increase in density of woody species) after being controlled/cleared, occurrence of alien and indigenous species invasions, anthropogenic and implementation of mismanagement practices)) are researched and sustainable management strategies proposed.
+He also studies the impacts of climate change, different land-use strategies, loss in biodiversity, vegetation regression and the impact of anthropogenic factors that influence long-term decision making.
+The effects of implementing restoration/rehabilitation strategies, especially after the impact of ecosystem disturbances and factors leading to land degradation (e.g. bush encroachment (increase in density of woody species) after being controlled/cleared, occurrence of alien and indigenous species invasions, anthropogenic and implementation of mismanagement practices) are researched and sustainable management strategies proposed.